-The City of Anniston and members of its consortia have four local housing authorities offering services to the community which allows services to be tailored to the needs of local residents.
+The City of Anniston and members of its consortia have four local housing authorities offering services to the community, which allows services to be tailored to the needs of residents.
 The City does not own or operate any housing units.
-The City of Anniston used its CDBG funding to partner with the Anniston Housing Authority to complete the construction of the Barber Terrace housing development.